-National Thomas Jefferson Day is observed annually on April 13.
-This day honors the birth of the third President of The United States, Thomas Jefferson, who was born April 13, 1743.
+National Thomas Jefferson Day each year on April 13th honors the birth of the third President of The United States, Thomas Jefferson, who was born April 13, 1743.

 Those who write, tend to read.
 Jefferson was no different.
-He had a vast library of 6,500 volumes.
+His vast library contained 6,500 volumes.

-Jefferson was not only a lawyer but a scientist of agriculture, paleontology, and astronomy.
+Jefferson was not only a lawyer, but he was also a scientist of agriculture, paleontology, and astronomy.
 Immensely curious, he kept detailed records of the weather and eventually established weather observers across his home state of Virginia.